alissa-huskey/python-class/docs/lessons/in-depth/oop.md

 Part 4: Methods
 ---------------

-A benfit to writing things in an object oriented way is that data and the behavior associated with it are all packaged together.
+A benefit to writing things in an object oriented way is that data and the behavior associated with it are all packaged together.
 That means that an objects methods already have access to its properties.